We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Few foods contain vitamin D. Many dairy products, such as milk and yogurt, may contain added vitamin D, but these foods are not suitable for vegans.

 Vegan sources of vitamin D include fortified cereals and some types of mushroom.
-The average vitamin D intake from food alone tends to be lower than the recommended daily intake, so both omnivores and vegans can often benefit from taking a supplement.
+The average vitamin D intake from food alone tends to be lower than the

 Vitamin K-1 occurs naturally in many plants, especially dark, leafy greens.